-campagnolo nuovo record cm Insertion panto
+campagnolo nuovo record cm insertion panto

 When I make a post about polishing some component, I get at least a dozen emails from readers asking me to post a tutorial.
 Since it’s easier to polish NOS or new components, I figured I’d take the harder route first; used components with wear and tear from use.
-Now while some people may have different methods, this is the method that’s worked best for me.
+Now while some people may have different methods, this has worked best for me.
 Keep in mind I don’t have access to a bench wheel with a polishing bit.
 This is all done by hand.

 For those interested, other tutorials are available online for use with polishing wheels.